Article - Insurance

 (1) holds an Individual Exchange navigator certification; and

-(2) provides the services described in § 31–113(d)(1) of this title for an Individual Exchange connector entity.
+(2) provides the services described in § 31–113(d)(1) of this subtitle for an Individual Exchange connector entity.

 (m) “Individual Exchange navigator certification” means a certificate issued by the Individual Exchange that authorizes an individual to act as an Individual Exchange navigator.